 Embracing diversity and inclusion is a strategic imperative

-Office diversity is no longer just a response to the exclusionary policies and practices.
-Today, it is creating an inclusive environment as a core employee value proposition.
-At CCI Consulting, we believe that our organizational culture assessments are a critical element for any inclusivity initiatives.
+Workplace diversity is no longer just a response to the exclusionary policies and practices.
+Today, establishing inclusion in the workplace is a core employee value proposition.
+At CCI Consulting, we believe that our culture assessments and diversity and inclusion training are critical elements for any inclusivity initiatives.

 - Companies with diverse executive teams are 35% more likely to see better than average profits.
 (2017, McKinsey & Co., Delivering Through Diversity Report);